 All nominations must include:

-- A completed the Cover Sheet.
+- A completed cover sheet.
 Download the Word Document or the PDF File

 - A brief (up to 4 pages) CV for the candidate;